OctopusDeployLabs/SpaceCloner/docs/CloneSpaceParameterReference.md

 Imagine if your source instance had the environments `Development` and `Test` while the destination only had `Production`.
 You have a step scoped to only run on `Development`.
 When that step is cloned over what should it do?

-You can have several variables, deployment process steps, or infrastructure items (workers, accounts, targets), scoped to environments.
+You can have variables, deployment process steps, or infrastructure items (workers, accounts, targets), scoped to a variety of items.
 The scope matching options tell the space cloner how to handle when a mismatch like this occurs.
 The options are:

 - `ErrorUnlessExactMatch`: An **Error** will be thrown unless an exact match on the scoping is found.
 For example, the source has `Development` and `Test`, an error will be thrown unless the destination has `Development` AND `Test`.
 - `SkipUnlessExactMatch`: The item (variable, account, step, etc.) will be excluded or skipped unless an exact match is found.
 For example, the source has `Development` and `Test`, the item will be skipped unless `Development` AND `Test`.